 1. Sleeping Fish

-Instead, fish will have brief sleep cycles where they enter the REM stage throughout the night1.
+Instead, fish will have a brief sleep cycle where they enter the REM stage throughout the night1.
 This can make for some interesting behavior in an animal that doesn’t have the ability to lay down.
 Many new hobbyists might worry that their betta is sick due to abnormal behavior once the lights go out, but usually, it’s just your betta trying to get some shut-eye.

 Here’s how to tell that your fish is sleeping.